k2view-academy/K2View-Academy/articles/39_fabric_catalog/13_discovery_pipeline_settings.md

 The **Baseline** rule is a default configuration applied when running the Discovery job on any data platform.
 It includes a sample size definition, global schema exclude and a list of product plugins with their settings.

 The Baseline rule is always enabled.
-It can be edited rule by clicking the **Override** checkbox.
+It can be edited rule by checking the **Override** checkbox.
 The following changes can be applied to the Baseline rule:

-* Update the crawler related settings, e.g. a sample size.
+* Update the Crawler-related settings, e.g., a sample size.
 * Update the parameters of the product built-in plugins.
 * [Add a new plugin](13_discovery_pipeline_settings.md#adding-new-plugin) - described further in this article.

 Note that the Baseline rule overrides are automatically propagated to the project-level rules.
-For example, when a plugin is updated from active to inactive in the Baseline, this plugin becomes inactive in all other rules.
+For example, when a plugin is updated from 'active' to 'inactive' in the Baseline, it becomes 'inactive' in all other rules.
 The rule though can override the Baseline.

 #### Revert Baseline Overrides